zhangjingpu/vrone/README.md

 * Help other users by answering their questions at [stackoverflow](http://stackoverflow.com/questions/tagged/vrone)
 * submit any issues in the [bitbucket issue tracker](https://bitbucket.org/vrone/unity3d/issues?status=new&status=open)
 * help us to fix issues and contribute by actively developing with us.

+## Why does my screen rotate?

+* For the Samsung Galaxy S4 there's a gyro callibration which takes place at app start.
+To avoid a bad calibration, the smartphone has to lie still, till the app is started.